Agha Petros: World War I

+Petros became known for his actions alongside Russian forces in the Van and Bitlis regions during 1915–1916, where he earned a reputation for gallantry and for his resourcefulness in several military engagements.

 After the Russians entered Urmia, Agha Petros was appointed as a general with a small Assyrian force under his command.
 He later engaged and defeated forces of Ottoman and Kurds in a series of battles.
 He was later approached by the Allies and was given command of the left wing of the army of Assyrian volunteers (the right wing being commanded by Mar Shimun’s brother Dawid Mar Shimun, the center being under the command of Mar Shimun).

+In 1917, when the Bolsheviks had taken control of the Russian armies and abducted Tsar Nicholas II and his family, Agha Petros was so furious that he resigned from his commission with the Russian army, refusing to take orders from revolutionaries.
+He immediately took control of the Assyrian army and established his headquarters in Urmia.

+By 1918, Agha Petros and his Assyrian forces managed to control vast territory of Iranian Azerbaijan, west of Lake Urmia, where they established self-governance.

 His volunteers had quite a few successes over the Ottoman forces, notably at Suldouze where Petros’ 1,500 horsemen overcame the forces of Kheiri Bey's (8,000 men).
 Petros also defeated the Ottomans in a major engagement at Sauj Bulak and drove them back to Rowanduz.

-Agha Petros defeated the Turks in Sauj Bulak and drove them back to Rowanduz.
-He sometimes had limited control over Armenians and other Assyrian forces, and was indeed mistrusted by quite a few of them.
-There was disunion in the ranks, and instead of posting a force to contain the Turks, whom he had defeated previously, he moved his forces to Sain Kala as encouraged by the British officials, who had promised him military help.
+Petros not only led the Assyrian forces, but also had some limited control over Armenian troops that fought alongside them.
+There was disunion in the ranks, and instead of posting a force to contain the Turks, whom he had defeated previously, he moved his forces to Sain Qaleh as encouraged by the British officials, who had promised him military help.
 Nevertheless, the British did not fulfill their promises.
 He reached Sain Kala seven days after the British detachment retired.

 After the invasion of Mosul by the Young Turks, the Assyrian army, led by General Agha Petros, fought intensively and successfully against the Ottoman army and their Kurdish allies, and pushed them out of Mosul and the whole area, leading to Britain's control of the region.
 The battles are described in detail by surviving letters of Petros and British officials.

 Agha Petros also had some disagreements with Mar Shimun, the patriarch of the Assyrian Church of the East, and was often mistrusted by his family.
 The Allied military advisors reported that he schemed against Mar Shimun, by trying to dissuade the Allies to trust the Patriarch.

-However, after the murder of Mar Shimun by the Iranian Kurdish leader Simko, Agha Petros joined forces with Malik Khoshaba and others in driving Simko from his stronghold at Koynashahr.
+However, after the murder of Mar Shimun by the Iranian Kurdish leader Simko, Agha Petros joined forces with Malik Khoshaba and others in driving Simko from his stronghold at Kuhnashahir.